gs0357227-del/BLANK-SLATE-TECHNOLOGY/README.md

 # BLANK-SLATE-TECHNOLOGY
-"AI-powered app, an idea generation platform to inspire developers,or people looking for yet to be released app ideas".
+"AI-powered app, an idea generation platform to inspire you!
+For people looking to create the next big app and launch it!."